ita-design-system/bricss/README.md

 1. [Download](https://github.com/ita-design-system/bricss/archive/refs/heads/main.zip) or clone this repository the starter project and unpack to any web server.
 2. **Edit** `build.json` file to fit your needs.
-3. **Run through your browser!** Interactive documentation is generated automatically.
+3. **Run through your browser!**: Interactive documentation is generated automatically.
+4. **Customize**: Replace all "Project Name" string into the `index.html` file to your own project name.
+Customize or remove Github link

 At first start, an onboarding menu with JSON examples is available to help populating your own `build.json`.
 At least one single CSS property is required to display documentation.
 When `build.json` is not empty, just click to download or copy your new CSS library.